Team Management

 Dismissal

-• Ambassadors may be dismissed from the program due to unsatisfactory academic performance, lack of participation, lack of adherence to the program's shared values and/or policies and procedures, or any gross misconduct (e.g. plagiarism, breach of confidentiality, violence, sexual harassment, etc.), at the discretion of the Director of External Engagement and Leadership.
+- Ambassadors may be dismissed from the program due to unsatisfactory performance such as lack of participation or lack of adherence to the program's shared values and/or policies and procedures.